jboss-dockerfiles/jbpm/server/README.md

     docker attach <container_id>

-The jBPM Workbench web application logs can be found inside the container at path:
+The jBPM Workbench and Kie Server web applications logs can be found inside the container at path:

     /opt/jboss/wildfly/standalone/log/server.log